KatTheGit/sylvan-row/README.md

     - [ ] serverside
 - [ ] Further network-related de-jittering measures than simple extrapolation.
 - [ ] Map editor
+- [ ] Offload work to client if possible

 ## Issues that won't be solved